What Colour is My Car?

 - Aromatic aqua (Suzuki)

-Hopefully this post helps to give you to answer the eternal question, “What colour is my car?” and also gives you a bit of a grounding on the paint application process.
+We hope this post helps to answer the eternal question, “What colour is my car?”.
 The creative process when it comes to naming the colours remains a mystery!
 If you need to have a scratch repaired on your car’s paintwork, get in touch with ChipsAway today.